Slowly wandering my way everywhere

 These big tour buses were rather too close for my comfort

-I mentioned above that the hubby and I did some biking at home to make sure we could handle the ride, but this did not adequately prepare us.
+I mentioned above that I did some biking at home to make sure I could handle the ride, but this did not adequately prepare me.
 You also need to be comfortable sharing this busy road with large trucks who often do not have much room to spare for cyclists.
 There isn’t a separate bike path along the road to Puyo, or even much of a shoulder to cry ride on.
 If you’re comfortable biking with traffic, this likely won’t bother you too much.

 One of the most heart-stopping moments for me was the first tunnel you enter after leaving Baños.
 (In case you were unaware, this is a road through the mountains and there are several tunnels.)
 The narrow shoulder we had been riding on disappeared entirely, forcing us to merge into the lane of traffic and ride through the dimly lit tunnel.